michsvob/digit-recognition/README.md

 _________________________________________________________________
 ```

-The model accuracy on a validation set is around 98 %.
-This is very good result given the relatively poor quality of images and largely varying light conditions.
+The model accuracy on a validation set is around 99 % and with the used optimizer parameters the model converges to optimal parameters very quickly.
+This is very good result given the relatively poor quality of images and largely varying light conditions. ![alt text][learning_curves]

 On the other hand, the first 4 digits of the display did not change over the time of data acquisition, therefore the model performs great on the first 4 positions and on recognizing digits, which were displayed on these, but performs worse on the last positions.
 (TODO: Confusion matrix!)

+## Feedback
+If you find this project interesting, please let me know about that!
+Also if you have some questions to how this has been done or you want to do it yourself, don't hesitate to ask.

+TODO: deployment
+TODO: web dashboard

 [camera_setup]: setup.jpg "Mechanical setup"
+[learning_curves]: learning_curves.png "Learning curves"